 What nutritional supplements should I take for prostate cancer prevention?

-- RxOmega-3 Factors – A true pharmaceutical grade fish oil supplement.
-Take two capsules daily.
-Omega-3 fatty acids from fish have demonstrated significant protection against prostate cancer.
+Fish oils have demonstrated significant protection against prostate cancer in most studies.
 To more accurately determine the degree of protection, researchers in New Zealand measured the level of EPA and DHA in red blood cells in a population-based study.
 A high content of EPA and DHA was associated with a significantly reduced prostate cancer risk.
 This study confirmed findings from previous population-based and lab studies showing that these omega-3 fatty acids inhibit prostate cancer cells from growing.
-In addition to eating at least two servings of cold water fish per week you will definitely need to supplement your diet with enough fish oils to provide a combined total of 1,000 mg of EPA and DHA.
+Supplement your diet with enough fish oils to provide a combined total of 1,000 mg of EPA and DHA.

-FortiFlax from Barlean’s Organic Oils provides special fiber compounds known as lignans.
+Ground flaxseeds provide special fiber compounds known as lignans.
 These components are fiber compounds that can bind to estrogen receptors and interfere with the cancer-promoting effects of estrogen on prostate tissue.
 Lignans also increase the production of a compound known as sex hormone binding globulin, or SHBG.
 This protein regulates estrogen levels by escorting excess estrogen from the body.
-FortiFlax contains ground flaxseeds in a special nitrogen-flushed container for maximum freshness.
+Look for products that provide ground flaxseeds in a special nitrogen-flushed container for maximum freshness.
 Grinding makes flaxseed lignans more bioavailable.
 I recommend one or two tablespoons daily added to foods such as hot cereals, salads, or smoothies.

 Lycopene is the red carotene found in tomatoes, papaya, pink grapefruit, guava, and watermelon.
 Harvard researchers discovered a few years back that of all of the different types of carotenes, only lycopene was clearly linked to protection against prostate cancer.
 The men who consumed the highest levels of lycopene (6.5 mg per day) in their diet showed a 21 percent decreased risk of prostate cancer compared with those eating the lowest levels.
 It was also found that the high lycopene eaters had an 86 percent decreased risk of prostate cancer (although this did not reach statistical significance due to the small number of cases).
 In a study of patients with existing prostate cancer, lycopene supplementation (15 mg per day) was shown to slow tumor growth, shrink the tumor, and lower the level of PSA.
 My recommendation if you are at a high risk for prostate cancer is to supplement with 5 to 15 mg of lycopene daily.

-Selenium also works to block prostate cancer development and works best along other important antioxidant nutrients such as vitamin C, vitamin E, lycopene, and zinc.
+Selenium works to block prostate cancer development and works best along other important antioxidant nutrients such as vitamin C, vitamin E, lycopene, and zinc.
 Hence, the importance of taking a high quality multiple vitamin and mineral formula.
-In a double-blind study of 974 men, selenium supplementation produced a significant (63%) reduction in the development of prostate cancer compared to the placebo group.
-The recommended daily dosage for selenium is 100 to 200 mcg per day.
+In a double-blind study of 974 men, selenium supplementation in the form of SelenoExcell, a high selenium content yeast, produced a significant (63%) reduction in the development of prostate cancer compared to the placebo group.
+The recommended daily dosage for selenium from SelenoExcell is 100 to 200 mcg per day.